ayesharahman30/E-commerce-site/README.md

 ### Dummy Database

-Use the following commeand to put some dummy products in that database.
+here,Use the following commeand to put some dummy products in that database.
 Run it in the root folder.

 ```